wrCisco/simple-ebook-viewer-for-wp/README.md

   - accepted values: a valid CSS hex color code (default: **#FFFFFF**)

 Set activate-color-filter to "true" is necessary to enable all the other filters, and set bg-transparent-filter to false is necessary to enable bg-color-filter.

+Bg-transparent-filter and bg-color-filter are available for reflowable ebooks only.

 Invert-color-filter inverts the lightness of the colors.
 With a value of 0 it has no effect, with a value of 1, the white will become black and the black will become white.